Learning Outcomes

 - Internal works that do not affect the external appearance of a building are not development.

-- Incidental uses within the curtilage of a dwellinghouse are not development.
+- Incidental uses within the curtilage of a dwellinghouse are not development, but erecting new outbuildings is operational development and typically needs planning permission (often granted under the GPDO, subject to conditions).

-- Local restrictions (Article 4 Directions, conservation areas, listed buildings) may override national exclusions.
+- Local restrictions (Article 4 Directions, conservation areas, listed buildings) may limit permitted development or require listed building consent even where planning permission is not needed.

-- Solicitors must check the planning status of previous works when acting in property transactions.
+- Solicitors must check the planning status of previous works when acting in property transactions, verify building regulations compliance, and consider certificates of lawfulness where appropriate.

 Key Point Checklist